How to Grow Your International Public Affairs Function

 Before expanding your function, you need a plan.
 You must ensure that your international public affairs goals align with business goals and that resources match key priorities.
 Here are three keys to consider when creating your plan:

 - Integration cannot be underemphasized: Develop a strategy to better integrate your company’s domestic and international public affairs efforts.
 If annual strategic planning processes are conducted together, you may find better efficiencies and ways of partnering with your domestic peers on key initiatives in foreign markets.
-Two-thirds of SCPA respondents were able to identify staff within their company who are involved in both international and domestic public affairs activities, while 39 percent responded that staff from other corporate functions were also involved in public affairs activities.
+More than two-thirds of SCPA respondents were able to identify staff within their company who are involved in both international and domestic public affairs activities, while 33 percent responded that staff from other corporate functions were also involved in public affairs activities.
 The more integrated domestic and international public affairs are, the easier it will be to ensure efficiencies.
 And by engaging business units in your work, you establish consistent messaging across markets, manage risk better and develop a more holistic issue management response system.

 - Engage leadership and stakeholders: Sixty percent of respondents described their company CEO’s engagement in international government relations activities as limited to nonexistent.
 Only 12 percent said their CEOs were “extensively” engaged.
 While their time is limited, their impact can be tremendous.
 Your senior leadership’s knowledge and power can move the dial significantly on major international issues and relationships.